sousajo-cc/sem/README.md

 ---

-> [Include No. Here] requirements of 32 have been implemented, which is [Include % Here].
+> 32 requirements of 32 have been implemented, which is 100%.

 | ID | Name        | Met         | Screenshot      |
 |:---:|:------------|:-------------:|:--------------|